vitallyfalaleev/RubyGarage/README.md

 ### Gems

-**Figaro** - Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file
+**Figaro** - Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.

+**Devise** is a flexible authentication solution for Rails based on Warden.

+**Devise-jwt** is a devise extension which uses JWT tokens for user authentication.

 ## Front-end